fkarg/fkarg.github.io/staged/personal-mba.md

 > a system is to give you access to Force Multipliers you would not be able to
 > access any other way.

-> Change the Reference Level, and your behaviour will change automatically.
+> Change the Reference Level, and your behavior will change automatically.

 > All you need to know is that something you want is possible, and you'll find
 > a way to get it.